 3. Let your chest soften over your legs and relax.

-4. Stay here for up to a minute, seeing if you can count to five on each inhale and exhale.
+4. Stay here for up to a minute, see if you can count to five on each inhale and exhale.

 Forward Fold (Uttanasa)